prajeeta15/ScarletWitch-temp/README.md

 # Dark Web Intelligence

 ## 📌 Project Overview
+# currently writing a research paper for this.
 Dark Web Intelligence is an advanced system designed for real-time scraping, threat analysis, and classification of dark web content.
 The system leverages **web scraping, machine learning (NLP), and the Tor network** to detect and analyze potential cyber threats.
 The goal is to assist law enforcement agencies, cybersecurity professionals, and researchers in identifying malicious activities on the dark web.

 ## 🚀 Features